 - Make a phone call.
-Call a friend, a fellow support group member, check in to your OH Support Group Leader’s OH Group and make a post for support.
+Call a trusted family member or friend, a fellow support group member, or post on one of the message boards on ObesityHelp for support.

 - Brush your teeth.
 It is easier not to eat to avoid spoiling that clean, fresh feeling in your mouth after you've brushed your teeth.

 - Get active.
-Take a short walk to get out of the environment you’re currently in.
+Move your body with an activity that will take you out of the environment you’re currently in.
 Do some jumping jacks, toe touches, sit-ups, anything to get your heart pumping and your endorphins humming.

 - Drink it away.
 Drink some water.
 It’ll count towards your water intake for the day and suppress your appetite.
 Many times thirst can mask itself as “hunger” so drinking fulfills many cures for head hunger.